yihao001/yihao001.github.io/_projects/ce7455_singlish.md

 ## Results

-At this point, I've was left with little time to submit the project.
+At this point, I was left with little time to submit the project.
 Thus, the experiments done were more of a benchmarking analysis rather than creating novel architectures.

 2 main approaches were attempted: (i) baseline models involved an embedding layer, Bi-GRU layer followed by softmax ; these models were trained from scratch, (ii) pre-trained models which replaced the embedding layer from BERT (`uncased_L-12_H-768_A-12` was used for English, `chinese_L-12_H-768_A-12` was used for
 Chinese and `multi_cased_L-12_H-768_A-12` was used for Mixed).